AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 ## Takeaway

-An attack may find one allowed input that fools the classifier.
-If it does, the robustness claim is false.
-If it does not, other allowed inputs remain untested.
-Certification makes the stronger claim: **every image in the defined set** keeps the required prediction.
+An attack asks, “Can I find an allowed input that changes the prediction?”
+One counterexample disproves robustness.
+If the attack finds none, the question remains open.
+Certification closes it by proving that **every input in the allowed set** keeps the required prediction.